 The tailings dam is used to store milled mine waste (tailings slurry).
 Tailings slurry is deposited into the dam from a perimeter distribution system that fully encircles the dam.
-At the time of the February 2022 review tailings slurry deposition was being undertaken from the western side of TD1.
-No construction works were being undertaken.
-Stage 6 construction that commenced in October 2018was delayed and stopped during 2019 due to a severe drought that affected the mine, due to a lack of water suitable for construction activities, the works were temporarily suspended.
-Stage 6 construction was completed towards the end of 2020 when adequate water became available.
+At the time of the February 2023 review, tailings slurry deposition was being undertaken from the northern side of TD1.
+Stage 7 construction to RL272 m was proceeding at the time of the site visit.
+The earthworks were approximately 50% complete.